Research, Plan, and Prepare, Everything you Need to Know

 Don’t Forget to Protect your Flock from Predators!

 Don’t think for a minute that your flock is immune to a predator attack.
-There’s no place on the plant where chickens are safe from predators…. not even in your suburban backyard.
-And guess what, not in your coop either, unless you’ve made every effort to predator proof every nook and cranny.
-That means, no animal will be able to dig under the coop, or get in over the top.
+There’s no place on the planet where chickens are safe from predators…. not even in your suburban backyard.
+And guess what, not in your coop either, unless you’ve made every effort to predator-proof every nook and cranny.
+That means, no animal will be able to dig under the coop or get in over the top.
 It means there are no gaps around doors and windows, and the coop door has a secure latch to keep them safe at night.